grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 Windows (less important to me) it destroys Linux (which is very important to me).

-*My interim decision is to keep Dell SupportAssist and the associated service partition, BUT:
+My interim decision is to keep Dell SupportAssist and the associated service partition, BUT:

 - remember to disable it in the BIOS if necessary
-- prepare a Windows 11 bootable USB and prepare Intel Rapid Storage Technology Windows drivers so it is available if something goes wrong during the dual boot install/config process*
+- prepare a Windows 11 bootable USB and prepare Intel Rapid Storage Technology (IRST) Windows drivers so they are available if something goes wrong during the dual boot install/config process

 Dell SupportAssist references: